atomicdata-dev/atomic-data-docs/src/core/concepts.md

 ## Atom (or Atomic Triple)

 The smallest possible piece of _meaningful_ data / information.
-The model of an Atom is comparable with an RDF Triple / Statement ([although there are imporant differences](../interoperability/rdf.md)).
+The model of an Atom is comparable with an RDF Triple / Statement ([although there are important differences](../interoperability/rdf.md)).
 An Atom consists of three values:

 * **[Subject](#subject)**: the Thing that the atom is providing information about.